 When to get the best pic: Although beautiful any time of the year, spring sees dozens of birds soaring through the skies and making their homes here.
 Why not give your snaps the added “wow factor” by capturing one of Brecon's famous red kites flying high above the glittering lake?

 Barafundle Bay, Pembrokeshire

 Voted many times as one of the best beaches in Britain (and the world!), Barafundle Bay is often likened to beaches in the Caribbean.
-Backed by rolling sand dunes and fragrant pine trees, this small bay boasts swathes of golden sand and crystal-clear waters.
+Backed by rolling sand dunes and fragrant pine trees, this small bay boasts swathes of golden sand and crystal-clear waters and is certainly one of the prettiest places in Wales.
 Whether a novice or a professional photographer, you're resulting photos are sure to be stunning – and your followers will be left wondering if you're still in the UK!

 When to get the best pic: It's always best to check the tide times before you visit to make sure you've got plenty of beach to photograph and won't get cut off by the incoming tide.

 Talybont Reservoir, Powys